U.S. oil firms see drilling slowdown continuing as prices slump

-NEW YORK (Reuters) - Oil drilling in the United States will continue to fall in the first half of this year, and could even halve, according to major oil service companies looking to past slowdowns as a guide.
+NEW YORK, Jan 20 (Reuters) - Oil drilling in the United States will continue to fall in the first half of this year, and could even halve, according to major oil service companies looking to past slowdowns as a guide.

 Baker Hughes Inc and Halliburton Co, two of the largest U.S. oil service firms, were outwardly confident at the release of quarterly earnings on Tuesday.
 They have weathered downturns in the past, and this time is no different, they said.